Clutch (band): Recent releases: 2012–present

 On June 10, 2012, the band released a new single, "Pigtown Blues", backed with an acoustic version of "Motherless Child" from Strange Cousins from the West.

 On March 16, 2013, Clutch released their tenth album Earth Rocker which entered the Billboard Top 200 chart at No. 15 giving Clutch their highest chart position to date.
 It remained on the chart for a total of five weeks.
 The album also reached No. 4 on iTunes' overall Top 100 album charts and was No. 1 on their rock chart.
 Earthrocker won Album of the Year 2013 from British publication Metalhammer, and was rated highly on many rock and metal magazines' and websites' end-of-the-year "top-tens".

 In an interview on January 7, 2015, with music and entertainment company 88 Miles West, Fallon stated that the band was heading to Dripping Springs, Texas, to record their upcoming eleventh album.
 Fallon states the venture to Texas was due to the relocation of record producer Machine, with whom they worked on Blast Tyrant and Earth Rocker, and who recently opened a new studio there.
 He stated in the interview that "Septemberish, give or take a couple of months" is when they hope to release the new album.

-Their eleventh studio album is titled Psychic Warfare, and was released October 2, 2015.
+Their eleventh studio album, Psychic Warfare, was released October 2, 2015.
 Fallon said the concept is influenced by science fiction author Philip K. Dick.
 "His general philosophy and questions have always crept into my lyrics, because I share an interest in it", he added.
 "On Earth Rocker, 'Crucial Velocity' was definitely a Philip Dick song for me.
 On this record, 'X-Ray Visions' certainly is."
 Gaster described the new material as more diverse than ever.

 In April 2018, Neil Fallon announced through the radio station The Eagle Rocks that the band's twelfth studio album would be titled Book of Bad Decisions.
 The album was released on September 7, 2018.
 The album was recorded at Sputnik Sound Studio in Nashville, Tennessee, with producer and engineer Vance Powell.

 Former keyboardist, Mick Schauer died of cancer on September 15, 2019, at age 46.